• Home

 2. Participate in the National Moment of Remembrance

-At 3:00 p.m. local time on Memorial Day, pause for a moment of silence for those who have died while serving in the military as an act of national unity.
-For at least one minute, send love, prayers and thoughts to those who died in service as well as those who are still serving.
+Across the country, at 3:00 p.m. local time on Memorial Day, you can pause for a moment of silence to remember those who died while serving in the military.
+This act of national unity allows us to send love, prayers, and thoughts to those who died in service as well as those who are still serving.
 The National Moment of Remembrance, established by Congress in 2000, is a simple way to show appreciation to our fallen service men and women.

-3. Watch Memorial Day Specials or Past Parades/Concerts on TV/Internet if Your City is Unable to Hold Public Events
+3. Watch Memorial Day Specials or Attend Local Events

 5. Visit a Veterans Cemetery